nikhilp8/webapp-with-node.js-and-express-4.0/readme.txt

 1. Jade // templating engine that has to be compiled
 2. Handlebars   // another type, works a bit differently than Jade
-3. EJS  // another type, depending on the environment we work we can choose among the above, here we'll use this.

-1---> Jade, runs through Jade compiler. looks a bit different than plain HTML.
-It will not have closing tags, and the elements have to be indented properly using 'tab' for the compiler to understand.
+3. EJS  // another type, depending on the environment we work we can choose among the above, here we'll use this. ents have to be indented properly using 'tab' for the compiler to understand.
 Before setting up any templating engine, we should tell express where we'll store all our views.
 Jade also operates on JS